 Introduction to Elwy Solar Energy Farm

-We are currently evaluating land to the north east of St Asaph for the development of a solar energy project.
+Since the start of the year we’ve been evaluating land to the north east of St Asaph for the development of a solar energy farm.
 The site is north of the A55 North Wales Expressway and west of the A525.

 100% renewable Wales

 Wales is committed to an energy target of net zero by 2050, which can only be achieved by increasing the amount of renewable electricity generation; though currently Wales provides less than 3% of its electricity energy from solar.
 Solarcentury is sure that we can, and must, meet this target much sooner.

 The Elwy solar energy farm could be another step in the energy transition, preventing 560,000 tonnes of carbon dioxide from entering the atmosphere, and producing enough clean, renewable electricity for over 20,000 homes.
 When the decision is nuclear or a fossil fuel power plant vs more solar, the choice is obvious.

 It can offer other benefits too – community grants, business rates, the potential of local supply contracts up to £400,000, and an opportunity to enhance local biodiversity, with long term habitat management being a big part of our plans.

 Finding a suitable location for a solar energy project is a careful balancing act.

 This proposal is located outside the town of St. Asaph, in the county of Denbighshire on farm land to the north of the A55 North Wales Expressway.
 Surrounding it are ﬁelds, private properties and farmsteads and the A525 main road.
 This image shows the approximate location.